jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="date-default" %}

+Likewise, to set limits, you can set `min` and/or `max` to a string that can be recognized as a date.

+{% include side-by-side.html demo="date-default" %}

 ## <a name="time"></a>Times

 `datatype: time` provides an input box for times.
 The style of the